uncenter/eleventy-plugin-validate/README.md

 				// collection that Eleventy generates for you).
 				collections: ['posts'],

-				// `schema` should be a Zod object.
+				// `schema` should be a schema made with the validator
-				// You can use the `zod` re-exported from the plugin to
-				// create the schema.
+				// library selected in the above 'validator' property.
-				schema: zod
+				schema: z
 					.object({
-						title: zod.string(),
+						title: z.string(),
-						description: zod.string(),
+						description: z.string(),
-						draft: zod.boolean(),
+						draft: z.boolean(),
 					})
 					// I suggest adding .strict() to your schema
 					// for even more accurate validation.